mediafinger/rabbitmq_info/PITCHME.md

 * define the queues and the exchanges as `durable`
 * when the system goes down, messages that have not been persisted yet, might still get lost
 * I/O performance of the system must be high, to not slow message handling down
-* _lazy queues_® are similiar, but even slower, as they remove the message from RAM
 * use _lazy queues_ when you expect extremely long queues, or suffer from unpredictable performance
+* _lazy queues_® are slower, as they remove the messages from RAM

 ---